Masters of the Universe (comics): Dark Horse / DC minicomics (2011-2015)

 Dark Horse Comics produced the first three minicomics for inclusion in Mattel's Masters of the Universe Classics toy line, continuing the series of minicomics introduced in the 1980s Masters toys.
 The minicomics were written by Tim Seeley and drawn by Wellinton Alves, with covers by Eric Powell.
 According to Seeley, these minicomics would conclude the story originally planned to be the new direction of the 1980s action-figure line before it was cancelled.
+The Dark Horse mini comics create a new story set in the "Classics" timeline, but base the first issue on "The Powers of Grayskull" minicomic from the 80s, re-telling it to some degree, before venturing into the new Classics stories not related to original vintage concept.
+In these issues, He-Man goes back in time to battle King Hiss, finally bringing He-Ro, Eldor, Tytus, and Megator into the storylines and introducing newly created Classics characters such as Sir Laser-Lot and the Mighty Spector.
+Seeley stated that these comics were intended to blend the different He-Man continuities and select the best stories and ideas from MOTU history.
 The story dealt with the Powers of Grayskull line, which included King Hiss and He-Ro, tying the toy continuity to the He-Man line and known as The New Adventures of He-Man.
 Seeley said that this comic line was intended to blend the He-Man continuities and select the best stories and ideas from MOTU history.

-DC took over the Masters of the Universe Classics minicomics in 2012, with artwork by Wellinton Alves and Axel Gimenez.
-Five more minicomics were published to be included with the MOTU Classics line action figures; the first told the origin story of Keldor (Skeletor), the second dealt with He-Man and Skeletor's final battle after their intergalactic New Adventures.
+DC took over the Masters of the Universe Classics minicomics in 2012, with stories from Scott Neitlich and artwork by Wellinton Alves and Axel Gimenez.
+Five more minicomics were published to be included with the MOTU Classics line action figures; the first told the origin story of Keldor (Skeletor), the second dealt with He-Man and Skeletor's final battle after the events of the intergalactic New Adventures.
 The third begins ushering in the Son of He-Man era (introduced as a new series concept by Lou Scheimer in the 1990s, but never produced); which then continues for two more issues, culminating in the Third Ultimate Battleground.
+The Fall of Eternia saga in the final issues incorporates the proposed Dare, son of He-Man (He-Ro II) series from the 1990s, along with Gorpo (the Unnamed One) and many "Create-a-character" contest finalist designs from the 1980s Masters of the Universe Magazine.

+Many of these stories are meant to be read in conjunction with the altered continuity presented in the character biographies on the cardbacks of the Masters of the Universes Classic's line action figure packaging, and thus do not provide a detailed flowing narrative in the mini comics themselves.
+The 8th and final mini comic of this series was published in 2015.